thu-tram/mangg-may-tinh/routing/ip-header.md

 IPv6 was motivated by the concern that we would eventually run out of 32-bit IPv4 addresses.
 IPv6 **expanded addresses** so that addresses are 128 bits long.
 The number of possible IPv6 addresses is astronomically large (think: number of atoms in the universe), so we will almost certainly never run out of IPv6 addresses.

 The designers of IPv6 took the opportunity to clean up and modernize the IP header, removing and updating fields that are outdated.
 Originally, IPv6 was intended to be a more ambitious protocol with many new addressing features, but most of these features were never realized.
-In practice, besides this ``spring cleaning'' removal of outdated features, there weren't many significant changes to the protocol from IPv4, so the result is a more elegant IP protocol, without many ambitious changes.
+In practice, besides this "spring cleaning" removal of outdated features, there weren't many significant changes to the protocol from IPv4, so the result is a more elegant IP protocol, without many ambitious changes.

 Note: In case you're curious, IPv5 was published in 1990 (before IPv6 in 1998).
 It was an experimental protocol that was never widely implemented.